-Learn everything about Sacre Coeur Pomerol with wine tasting notes, wine and food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyard and winemaking.
+Learn everything about Sacre Coeur Pomerol with wine tasting notes, wine, and food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyard and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Sacre Coeur History, Overview

-This arrangement between Janoueix and the Feutout family finished in 2012.
+This arrangement between Janoueix and the Feutout family came to an end in 2012.
 From that point forward, the wine was produced from vines owned by the Janoueix family.
-Jean Philippe Janoueix owns numerous Right Bank estates including; Chateau La Croix St. Georges in Pomerol and La Confession in St. Emilion.
+In addition, Jean Philippe Janoueix owns numerous Right Bank estates including; Chateau La Croix St. Georges in Pomerol and La Confession in St. Emilion.

 Chateau Sacre Coeur Vineyards, Terroir, Grapes, Winemaking

 The vineyard has a terroir of gravel and sand in the soils.
 The vineyard is planted to a vine density of 6,666 vines per hectare.
-On average the vines are close to 34 years of age.
+On average the vines are maintained at close to 35 years of age.
 All vineyard management is done using 100%, organic, farming techniques.

 When to Drink Chateau Sacre Coeur, Anticipated Maturity, Decanting Time

 Chateau Sacre Coeur can be enjoyed on the young side with 1 hour or so of decanting.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 However, I find the wine is usually better with 3-6 years of bottle age.
 Of course, that can vary slightly, depending on the vintage character.
 In the best years, Chateau Sacre Coeur will best between 4 to 15 years of age after the vintage.